The Languages of Portugal

 The language variants correspond broadly to the different countries and the studied dialects (in Portugal) are divided according to the geography: South-Central, Northern and Atlantic islands.
 While the variants and dialects differ on the phonological and lexical level, there is full inter-comprehension among their speakers.
 Portuguese is a Romance Language.
 Because of the history of maritime exploration and coastal trade, the vocabulary contains many loanwords from Latin, Germanic, Arabic, Amerindian, African and Asian languages.

 Features of Portuguese:

-- Portuguese is a null-subject language.
-It means that the subject is not realised, if it’s already somewhere else marked, like in the inflected verb form.
+- Portuguese is a null-subject language, i.e., the subject is not realised, if it is already marked somewhere else, like in the inflected verb form.
 This is one of the challenges for automatic syntactic analyses.